Thiago Martins

 Photo by Brett Jordan on Unsplash

-This tutorial is based on earlier work by the Vespa team to reproduce the results of the paper ReQA: An Evaluation for End-to-End Answer Retrieval Models by Ahmad Et al. using the Stanford Question Answering Dataset (SQuAD) v1.1 dataset.
+This tutorial is based on earlier work (removed) by the Vespa team to reproduce the results of the paper ReQA: An Evaluation for End-to-End Answer Retrieval Models by Ahmad Et al. using the Stanford Question Answering Dataset (SQuAD) v1.1 dataset.

 About the data